Micenas/rogaverse/doc/guide-startmany.md

 Close your QT Wallet.

-### Send 10,000 birjees to New Addresses
+### Send 10,000 rogaverse to New Addresses

 Just like setting up a standard MN.
-Send exactly 10,000 birjees to each new address created above.
+Send exactly 10,000 rogaverse to each new address created above.

 ### Create New Masternode Private Keys